 In 2006, a star finally fell on him.
 "It was magic!"
 Bruno exclaims, his dark eyes lighting up.
 Immediately, tables at the restaurant were booked up; they had to turn diners away.
 Chef tells us he's like Obelix, he fell into the magic elixir that gave him cooking powers from a young age.
 He started cooking at age 6 and by 9 had made his first boeuf Bourguignon.
 In a strange turn of fate, his parents had a pizza restaurant in the same building Le Benaton now occupies.

-In a small wooden box arrives a perfect arrangement of two warm gougere puff pastries.
+In a small wooden box is a perfect arrangement of two warm gougere puff pastries.
 Next to them are two spoons with curled edges meant for easy handling, with a small orb of truffle cream, a delicate shaving of truffles on top.
-The truffle cream explodes in the mouth, releasing the soft, delicate truffle flavour.
+The truffle cream explodes in the mouth, releasing the soft, delicate truffle flavor.

 A small round loaf of bread, cut into six pie pieces.
 The butter is served on a cold white stone with a beautiful knife sliced right into the butter.
 Perfect.